 Does this page answer your questions about Bushwick Center for Rehabilitation and Health Care?

-Another strength of this facility is its favorable grade in nursing.
-We gave them one of our better scores in that area, with an D. Our nursing score is based on the facility's nurse staffing levels.
-We weigh both the levels of skill of the nurses and the quantity of hours spent with residents.
-This facility offered a meager 0.3 hours of nursing care per resident per day.
-This is well below average.
-Finally, we also assessed some nursing quality measures in determining our nursing grades.
-This facility fared well in the area of avoiding major falls and pressure ulcers.
+This facility also earned a strong nursing grade.
+We gave it a grade of F in this area.
+Our nursing rating analyzes the facility's nurse staffing levels.
+We look at both the levels of skill of those nurses and the quantity of hours spent with residents.
+This nursing home provided a meager 0.3 hours of nursing care per resident per day.
+This is an alarmingly low total.
+Finally, we also assessed some nursing quality measures in computing our nursing ratings.
+This place performed well in the area of avoiding pressure ulcers and major falls.

 Short-term Care Quality